hellory4n/stellarthing/README.md

 Run `make && ./stellarthing`

+Please note the C/C++ VS Code extension is dogwater, instead use clangd and then run `bear -- make` (you may have to install bear) so everything works properly

 You can also compile from linux to windows if you're insane:

 1. step 1: install wine